In the 1920s, Howard Phillips Lovecraft wrote in his novel ‘Supernatural Horror in Literature’:

 Managing change is not an easy feat.
 It can leave you exhausted and drained out not just physically but mentally as well.
 While sudden changes in the workplace can be daunting, it is important to keep your emotions in check when dealing with them.

-As an employer, it is not possible for you to control the emotions of your employees.
-However, through your vision of the company you can regularly communicate to them that change in the company is inescapable.
+As an employer, you can’t control the emotions of your employees.
+However, through your vision of the company, you can regularly communicate to them that change in the company is inescapable.